exploratory-io/book/viz/pivot.md

 ![](images/pivot.png)

 Pivot Table makes it super easy to not only summarize (aggregate) data but also spot outliers or patterns quickly by using color.
-And, just like any other visualization (chart) types you can share it with reproducible data preparation steps simply by clicking a button and start having a conversation around the data.
+And, just like any other visualization (chart) types, you can share it with reproducible data preparation steps simply by clicking a button and start having a conversation around the data.

 ## Column Assignments

 * Row - Assign a column you want to show at Row Headers.
 If it's a Date / Time column assigned, you can select the aggregation level such as `Month`, `Week`, `Day`, etc. You can assign multiple columns to Row.
 * Value - Assign a column you want to show at the value area.
 You can assign multiple columns to Value.
 If a numeric column is assigned, you can set the aggregation function such as `Sum`, `Mean (Average)`, etc. to aggregate the values.
-If it is non-numeric column, you can set a count-based aggregation function such as `Unique Count` or a function to pick one of values in the group such as "First (First Row)".
+If it is a non-numeric column, you can set a count-based aggregation function such as `Unique Count` or a function to pick one of the values in the group such as "First (First Row)".
 * Column - Assign a column you want to show at Column Headers.
 If it's a Date / Time column assigned, you can select the aggregation level such as `Month`, `Week`, `Day`, etc.
 * Sort - Assign a column to use for Sorting the Row values.
 The default is based on either the alphabetic order or the factor level order for Factor type columns.

 ## Formatting Columns

 You can format each Row Header and Value column.
-You can access the Column Format dialog by selecting "Formatting" menu in the column menu next to the column name dropdown.
+You can access the Column Format dialog by selecting the "Formatting" menu in the column menu next to the column name dropdown.
 See
 [Column Configuration Dialog](column-configuration-dialog.md) for mode details.

 ![](images/pivot-format1.png)